 Do not confront the staff or host directly at first.

 Step 4: Report the finding.
-Call the local police department from a safe location.
-Then, report it to the hotel management or the booking platform (like Airbnb or VRBO).
+Call the local police department from somewhere safe.
+Then contact the hotel management or booking platform, Airbnb, VRBO, whatever you used.
+Get it documented.

 Taking privacy seriously is not paranoid; it’s a necessary part of modern travel.